Valkea/OC_P9/README.md

 In the 'User' section you can indeed manage the user's informations but you can also see and edit followed and following users as-well.

+### password recovery

+This part of the project is fully fonctionnal, but for security reason the email and password were remove from the settings.py file.

+So before using / tesing this part, you need to provide email credentials in the 'litereview/settings.py' file first.

 ## Statics & Medias

 The uploaded pictures are stored in the "media" folder.
 They are automatically removed when replaced in a ticket or whenever the review is removed.